 We are committed to providing off-campus study opportunities that do not jeopardize the health and safety of our students.
-For this reason, we monitor global news each day and remain in regular contact with the U.S. State Department, embassies or consulates, the Center for Disease Control and on-site experts and hosts in the countries where our students are located.
-If necessary we develop contingency plans in the event that troubles develop at a program site, and we are prepared to make changes in our programs at a moment’s notice if the situation requires such action.
+For this reason, we monitor global news each day and remain in regular contact with the U.S. State Department, embassies or consulates, the Centers for Disease Control and Prevention, and on-site experts and hosts in the countries where our students are located.
+We develop contingency plans in the event that troubles develop at a program site, and we are prepared to make changes in our programs at a moment’s notice if the situation requires such action.
 Students also need to be aware that they play a role in avoiding risks when traveling abroad.
 We encourage them to make wise personal choices and to keep their contact information current so that we can be in contact with you, as needed.
 We hope that you will assist us in reinforcing this message.

 Thank you for your support of off campus study.
 Feel free to contact us if you do not find the information you need on this website.